ndhendrix/ris_to_academic/README.md

 I've created this script to convert RIS bibliographies into that format.

 Instructions for use:
-1. Download a bibliography in RIS format. **This script currently only works with RIS files from Web of Science.**
+1. Download a bibliography in RIS format. **This script has only been tested with RIS files from Web of Science.**
 2. Open this script in R.
 3. Set the directory for output.
 I suggest that you don't use the folder your website is stored in.
 4. Run the script.